Wargame: Red Dragon Punchbowl Map Tips and Tricks

 Outside of this initial rush, grinding combat in the zone typically favors mechanized decks due to the forest and urban combat, and generally closer distances.
 Artillery can be used to stun infantry and clustered forest units very effectively if one has M270s or Uragans.
 These can also be fired on approach roads during the battle opening if one wishes to delay the enemy.
-Although generally since one doesn’t know where the enemy forces are going at the beginning of the battle this is not cost effective.
+But since one generally doesn’t know where the enemy forces are going at the beginning of the battle, this is not cost-effective.

-Most of the time one can expect principal combat to take place in the center of the map.
+Most of the time, one can expect principal combat to take place in the center of the map.
 Taking the center has important advantages.
-It gives a strong position, very defensible, opens up additional avenunes of attack and of course, all other things being equal, gives an important conquest point advantage assuming parity in other zones.
+It gives a strong position that's very defensible, opens up additional avenues of attack, and of course, all other things being equal, gives an important conquest point advantage assuming parity in other zones.
 Often, both sides will collide in fighting here at the beginning as the overwhelming majority of their mobile units are devoted to this sector.

 There are three normal engagement patterns: an armored thrust along the Southern road (the one closer to Foxtrot/Echo), infantry attack into the town, and helicopter drops along the Northern/Eastern edge.
-Of course, all depend on what sort of deck is available.
+Of course, it all depends on what sort of deck is available.
 But it does dictate certain tactics and unit deployments.
-Running into an enemy armored spearhead will typically result in a close range engagement if you are both using the main road.
+Running into an enemy armored spearhead will typically result in a close-range engagement if you are both using the main road.
 This means that it may be better to use medium tanks rather than superheavy tanks at such a close range, since they are less valuable, more efficient at general fire support, and just as effective at such a close distance.
 This approach aims to catch enemy troops out in the open and for tanks to gain an advantageous position for fire support.

 North/Plateaus/Charlie and Delta